AttractionsAttractions in FiveWalt Disney World (FL)

 Share This!

-When Avatar Flight of Passage opened on May 27, 2017, it immediately established itself as the most popular attraction in Animal Kingdom – and it remains so today.
+When Avatar Flight of Passage opened in 2017, it immediately established itself as the most popular attraction in Animal Kingdom – and it remains so today.
 The ride employs 3D glasses and unique ride vehicles to create the illusion of flying on the back of a banshee; it’s one of the most technologically advanced rides that Disney’s Imagineers have ever produced.
 Read on to find out why this attraction remains a must-ride for Animal Kingdom visitors.
 But if you’d rather skip ahead and learn all about the whys, whats and wheres of this attraction, here’s your shortcut.

 1. The queue is an attraction in itself.